 To replace your front tooth with a dental implant, a fitting will be inserted into your jaw bone.
 When it fuses with your jaw, it creates a secure root into which a false ceramic tooth is attached.
 This ceramic tooth will be shaped and colored to match your existing teeth in order to make it look natural.
 This treatment can take 3-5 months from the initial consultation to the insertion of the implant, the waiting time it takes for the implant to fuse with the jaw, and – finally – attaching the ceramic false tooth, depending on the individual’s bone quality.
 In some cases, when a patient has exceptional bone quality, the implant may be inserted on the same day.
 However, follow-up appointments will still be required.

-Bridges can still look and feel as natural implants, and they don’t cause the same discomfort or awareness as dentures.
+Bridges can still look and feel like natural implants, and they don’t cause the same discomfort or awareness as dentures.
 You will be able to eat and talk as normal.

 Dentures are another potential front tooth replacement option, however, they are temporary.
 Dentures are less secure than permanent options such as dental implants and dental bridges.
 While dentures are significantly cheaper than implants or bridges, they tend to be more awkward to use and less comfortable to wear.
 Dentures aren’t the ideal option for replacing a missing front tooth or filling the gap, because they result in much more discomfort than a single tooth is worth.
 For that reason, many people stop wearing their dentures.